sameraamar/machine_learning/README.md

 # machine_learning
 practicing some machine learning algorithms
-The exercise are done part of Machine Learning Course at the Haifa University (2016/2017)
+The exercise is done part of Machine Learning Course at the Haifa University (2016/2017)

 1. <b><u>ex1.py</u></b> :
     <br>See video (output of this program): https://youtu.be/0QvxtB3d8h4